NatNight99/02-first_impression/index.md

 ### Concept art (picture here:)

 - Storyboard and basic story concept
-- Made as an excercise in concept and storyboard for my drawing subjects
+- Made as an excercise in concept and storyboard for my drawing lesson with Mr. Korman
 - The story is about a family of three cat’s living their dream life, until new arrival in the personification of a small disorderly kitten arrives
 - It’s basically a more serious story about harder subjects disguised as typical "animal’s adventures" popular in the 1980-1990s
 - The main cast consists of: